‹ Back to New at Amity Blog

 3. Challenge Assumptions: These questions can help find new opportunities for growth.
 If you don’t stretch yourselves, you will grow your mindset.

-The Art of Asking a Question: Transforming Organisational Communication
+The Art of Asking Questions: Transforming Organisational Communication

 1. Identifying and avoiding common errors in asking questions.